Historic Cemeteries of New Orleans: Types of tombs

-In the late 18th century though the middle of the nineteenth century, the majority of the tombs were box tombs and step tombs.
+In the late 18th century through the middle of the nineteenth century, the majority of the tombs were box tombs and step tombs.
 These accommodated a single coffin resting directly on the ground with four walls made of brick, often covered with stucco, and a nearly flat roof.
 The step tombs had stepbacks, providing more design options.

 By the early nineteenth century and extending into the middle of the twentieth century, various types of wall tombs were constructed.
 These included oven tombs, wall vault tombs, and block vault tombs, which were architectural variations of single-burial chambers constructed along the walls at the periphery of the cemeteries or else on free-standing cemetery buildings.
 The various types of wall tombs generally had individual chambers stacked on top of one another, usually four chambers high.
 At times, the deceased in any given chamber could be replaced with another.
 Some of these were society tombs.

 Family tombs and society tombs included a variety of architectural types and styles.
 These included pediment tombs, parapet tombs, platform tombs, pediment tombs with barrel-shaped vaults, and ones with structures like sarcophagi built on top of the tomb.
 Other tombs were monuments.
 Styles included neoclassical, Greek revival, Egyptian revival, gothic revival, Romanesque revival, Renaissance revival, and Byzantine revival.

 By the middle of the nineteenth century, large, multi-vaulted tombs became common in New Orleans cemeteries.
 These were much larger than family tombs, rendering them more affordable to the individual.
 These tombs were constructed by mutual aid societies, fraternal organizations, and labor unions.
 Consistent with the times, they were segregated by race in addition to religion.
 Frequent epidemics at the time, especially of yellow fever and cholera, bolstered demand for more cemeteries, larger tombs, and mutual aid.
 By the latter part of the nineteenth century, the cost to the individual for burial in the society tombs was approximately $100 USD.
 Over a period of decades, hundreds of individuals were buried in some society tombs.

 Cemetery architects devised other means of accommodating burials in the high water table of New Orleans.
 Most common were the coping graves.
 Soil was built up above the ground held in place with walls, so that the deceased can be placed in ground but still above the water table.
 The coping graves were most prevalent in Jewish cemeteries, in keeping with the Jewish tradition of in-ground burial.